EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Deploying-domain-controllers.md

 1. Beside Enter static IP address, enter **10.1.1.9**.
 1. Beside Enter subnet mask, enter **255.255.255.0**.
 1. Beside Enter default gateway, enter **10.1.1.1**.

+    If you receive an error message, skip to step 13 and change the IP address using one of the other methods provided.

 1. In Network Adapter Settings, enter **2**.
 1. Beside Enter new preferred DNS server, enter **10.1.1.40**.
 1. In the message box Preferred DNS server set, click **OK**.